technopriest-crypto/exercise-token/README.md

 ## Inspiration & Why CHAINLINK is needed here

+## Ambitions for the future (ToDo)

 ## Prerequisites

 - This repo forked or cloned
 - [Docker](https://www.docker.com/) installed
 - An ETH crypto wallet like [MetaMask](https://metamask.io/) installed
+    - Set to the Kovan network
+    - The wallet funded with ETH, I used this [Gitter chat](https://gitter.im/kovan-testnet/faucet)
+    - The wallet funded with LINK tokens, by following [this guide](https://docs.chain.link/docs/acquire-link)
 - Create an [Infura](https://infura.io/) project
     - Obtain the **Web3 Infura Project ID** and the **ETH Url**
 - Create a [Google OAuth](https://developers.google.com/identity/protocols/oauth2) project